Walk-in clinic: Opposition

-The existence of walk-in clinics has met some opposition.
+The existence of walk-in clinics has met some controversy and opposition.
 Doctors acknowledge that retail-based clinics are convenient.
 Primary care doctors say they are trying to build a relationship with their patients, meet them regularly, and follow up on problems.
 These clinics interfere with that relationship and can potentially fragment health care.
 There is also the concern that the urgent care clinics fail to provide the primary care providers documents about the visit for the minor emergency.
 This can further fragment a patient's care.
 Claire McCarthy, pediatrician, addressed the lack of shared medical records, "Sometimes a minor thing isn't so minor."
 The American Academy of Pediatrics has recommended that parents do not use retail-based clinics for primary care for their children.